jruizro/test-web-application/README.md

 noadmin.role=PAGE_1,PAGE_2,PAGE_3
 noadmin.pass=noadmin

+Configuration of Server properties like 'Web Session Time Out' is defined in `serverconfig.properties` file at `/resources` folder.
+ Here is actual configuration

+http.session.timeout=30000

 ## Configuration

 The **Lightweight HTTPServer** manages contexts:
     * `/` context for the web page navigation
     * `/users` context for the REST user resources

-Both contexts needs permisions to access:
+Both contexts needs user permisions to access:
     * Web Navigation has a `Login form`: user and password
     * REST WebService with `HTTP Basic Authentication`: user and password